DrC0okie/HEIG_PCO_Labo3/README.md

 - Inspect the game simulation
 - Verify that the game successfully terminates and shows the expected values in the popup
+- Voluntarily introduce deadlocks by removing calls `PcoMutex::lock()` to ensure that a section was indeed critical
 - Modify the `sleep()` values to speed up the simulation
 - Modify the number of entities to make the simulation more complex
-- Modify various thresholds (such as randomly generated values) to observe the effects on the simulation
+- Modify various thresholds (such as the randomly generated values) to observe the effects on the simulation
-- Modify the number of threads available to the program using `taskset`
+- Modify the number of cores available to the program using `taskset`

 ## Conclusion